danielyxie/bitburner/markdown/bitburner.ns.scan.md

 string\[\]

-Returns an string of hostnames.
+Returns a string of hostnames.

 ## Remarks